Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Rule-Compliant Maneuver Synthesis

 \section{Rule-Compliant Maneuver Synthesis}

-Given our specification-compliant statechart $\Gamma$, we need to identify rule-compliant actions for the individual states $\rho_i, \; \forall i \in \{0,...,5\}$ of the statechart.
+Given our specification-compliant statechart $\Gamma$, we need to identify rule-compliant actions for the individual states $\rho_i$ of the statechart.
 Trivially, for the state $\rho_0$ all actions are rule-compliant since no rules apply.
-However, for the other states, we have to synthesize rule-compliant maneuvers and corresponding actions.
-In this section, we introduce the synthesis of emergency maneuvers in \cref{sec:emergency_controller} and of encounter maneuvers in \cref{sec:encounter verification}.
+We introduce the synthesis of emergency maneuvers in \cref{sec:emergency_controller} and of encounter maneuvers in \cref{sec:encounter verification}.
 Finally, we detail how we ensure a selection of only safe actions for the \ac{rl} agent in \cref{sec:safe_by_design}.